-- Host photos locally, probalby pay for more storage soon.
+- Host photos locally, probably pay for more storage soon.

-- Pull all files from flickr, move them local.
-I hate web scripting.
+- Pull all files from Flickr, move them local.

 - Backfill the last eight months.